 I must return to terminology because this is how the distortions are disseminated on a daily basis.
 This is especially true for “mitigation”.

 According to all official glossaries that include the term, “mitigation” refers to both the reduction of GHG sources (emissions) and the enhancement of GHG sinks (removals).
 Nevertheless, in practice, it is frequently used in reference to sources alone.
 Further, sink enhancement sometimes refers to CO2 exclusively and at other times to all GHGs.
-There are thus three discrete definitions floating around.
-This implies that the mantra of “mitigate and adapt” is highly ambiguous: unless clarification is offered, no-one knows what it really means.
+There are thus several conflicting definitions floating around.
+This means that the mantra of “mitigate and adapt” is highly ambiguous: unless clarification is offered, no-one knows what it really means.

 The muddle is even worse than this.
 The IPCC glossary lists the term as, “Mitigation (of climate change),” indicating that it should be applied to the problem rather than the GHGs that cause the problem.
 Despite this, NCA4 (and the IPCC itself!) talks not only about mitigating climate change but also about mitigating emissions. (p.
 16) The latter usage is suspect because it is unnecessary.
 Emissions can be reduced, decreased, lowered, lessened, diminished, brought down, or minimized.
 When the English language provides so many options, why use “mitigate” in this context when confusion will be the inevitable result?